weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 ## Logging

-The server uses the standard Python logging library.
+The server uses the standard Python `logging` library.
 The logging configuration is in the [`logging.conf`](../logging.conf) file and is loaded in [`application.py`](../ai_document_search_backend/application.py).
 The processing time of all requests is logged using a middleware defined in the same file.

+All services inherit from the `BaseService` which defines a logger with the name of the service.

 ## Authentication